cwoac/TTANR/README.md

 # TTANR
-ANR deck image creator for TableTop Simulator, working from either octgn format files (`.o8n`) or netrunnerdb decks (public decks only).
+ANR deck image creator for [Tabletop Simulator](http://berserk-games.com/), working from either octgn format files (`.o8n`) or netrunnerdb decks (public decks only).

 ## Quickstart

-download `ttanr_gui.exe`.
-Run it, enter a netrunnerdb deck id, click go.
+download `ttanr_gui.exe` from the [releases](https://github.com/cwoac/TTANR/releases/latest).
+Run it, enter a [netrunnerdb](http://netrunnerdb.com/) deck id, click go.
 Run Tabletop Simulator and look in the chest for the deck.
-Optionally, create `cards/corp-back.png` and `cards/runner-back.png` at 300x419 to get fancy card backs.
+Optionally, create `cards/corp-back.png` and `cards/runner-back.png` at 300x419 *before* importing your deck to get fancy card backs.

 ## Usage